kubernetes-sigs/descheduler/README.md

 considered appropriately utilized and is not considered for eviction.
 The threshold, `targetThresholds`, can be configured for cpu, memory, and number of pods too in terms of percentage.

 These thresholds, `thresholds` and `targetThresholds`, could be tuned as per your cluster requirements.
+Note that this strategy evicts pods from `overutilized nodes` (those with usage above `targetThresholds`) to `underutilized nodes` (those with usage below `thresholds`), it will abort if any number of `underutilized nodes` or `overutilized nodes` is zero.

 **Parameters:**